go-gost/docs/en/docs/tutorials/reverse-proxy-tunnel.md

 When the hostname is `example.com`, the tunnel with the ID 4d21094e-b74c-4916-86c1-d9fa36ea677b is matched according to the rules in the Ingress.
 When the traffic reaches the client, it is forwarded by the rtcp service to the 192.168.1.1:80 service.

+!!! note "Traffic Limit"
+    Public entrypoint only supports receiving HTTP and TLS traffic with SNI information.

 !!! tip "High Availability"
     In order to improve the availability of a single tunnel, multiple clients can be run, and these clients use the same tunnel ID.
 When obtaining a connection from the tunnel, a weighted random mechanism will be used, with up to 3 failed retries.